stefanoborini/book-the-software-company/00-introduction.md

 # To be organised
 - developers are not interchangeable

-- lack of spare cycles to optimise the process
 - more documentation will not solve.
 Less, but right and well-organised, and discoverable, and close to the relevant place documentation will.
 - sprints always leak
 - splitting of tasks across teams